vrtbl/passerine/CONTRIBUTING.md

 > NOTE: this phase of the project has not started yet.

 ### Package Repository
-P supports modules (local un-versioned packages) and packages.
+P supports modules (local, un-versioned packages) and packages.
 All packages and their versions to be used by a P project are defined in a `packages.icn` (Isaac's Configuration Notation) file in the project's root.

 > NOTE: this phase of the project has not started yet.